-- Approval of the SEP. - Approval of community correspondence and all other public information such as community information, letters to the community and key stakeholders, display material and project information. - Approval of production and printing of the community information, advertisements in local newspapers and display materials. - Organising meetings with key stakeholders as well as briefings with Tahmoor Coal's Senior Leadership Team.
+- a) Approval of community correspondence and all other public information such as community information, letters to the community and key stakeholders, display material and project information. - b) Approval of production and printing of the community information, advertisements in local newspapers and display materials. - c) Organising interviews with key stakeholders as well as briefings with Tahmoor Coal's Senior Leadership Team.